History of Passport in Timeline

 1920: Modern passport universally adopted and standardized

-In 1920, the modern passport was universally adopted and standardized, taking the form of a booklet containing the holder's biographical information and the issuing government's official name and emblem.
+In 1920, the modern passport was universally adopted and standardized, taking the form of a booklet with the government's name and emblem, containing the individual's biographical information such as name, photograph, place and date of birth, and signature.

-From 1922, the League of Nations began issuing Nansen passports to stateless refugees, allowing them international travel.
+From 1922, the League of Nations issued Nansen passports to stateless refugees.

-In 1926, a follow-up conference on passports occurred, continuing the work of standardization that began in 1920.
+In 1926, a follow-up conference regarding passports was held by the League of Nations.

-In 1938, the League of Nations ended the issuance of Nansen passports to stateless refugees.
-These passports had been in use since 1922.
+Until 1938, the League of Nations issued Nansen passports to stateless refugees.

 1963: United Nations travel conference

-In 1963, the United Nations held a travel conference, though it did not result in specific passport guidelines.
+In 1963, the United Nations held a travel conference, but no passport guidelines resulted from it.

-In 1997, permanent residents of Indian, Pakistani and Nepali ethnicity were not granted Chinese nationality.
+In 1997, the granting of Chinese nationality in Hong Kong affected ease of travel for permanent residents of Indian, Pakistani, and Nepali ethnicity, who were not granted Chinese nationality at the time.

 1998: Transition to biometric passports

-Since 1998, many countries have transitioned to biometric passports.
-These passports contain an embedded microchip designed to facilitate authentication and safeguard against counterfeiting.
+Since 1998, many countries transitioned to biometric passports, which contain an embedded microchip to facilitate authentication and safeguard against counterfeiting.

-Since 2006, the Serbian passport is one of the 5 passports with the most improved rating globally in terms of the number of countries that its holders may visit without a visa.
+The Serbian passport is one of the 5 passports with the most improved rating globally since 2006, in terms of the number of countries that its holders may visit without a visa.

-July 2011: China trial issuance of e-passports for public affairs workers
+July 2011: China launches trial issuance of e-passports

 In 2012, over 38 million Chinese citizens held ordinary passports, comprising only 2.86 percent of the total population at the time.

-In 2014, China issued 16 million passports, ranking first in the world, surpassing the United States (14 million) and India (10 million).
+In 2014, China issued 16 million passports, ranking first in the world, surpassing the United States and India.

-As of January 2015, all new passports issued by China are biometric e-passports.
-Non-biometric passports are no longer issued.
+January 2015: All new passports issued by China are biometric e-passports

-After 30 November 2015, the New Zealand passport followed the increasing trend for adult passports to be valid for ten years.
+After 30 November 2015, New Zealand Passports can be valid for ten years.

-October 2016: 120 million ordinary passports in circulation in China
+October 2016: Ordinary passports in circulation in China

-2016: Danish passport ranked first globally by World Tourism Organization
+2016: Danish passport ranking in World Tourism Organization report

-According to the World Tourism Organization's 2016 report, the Danish passport ranked first in the world (tied with Finland, Germany, Italy, Luxembourg, Singapore, and the United Kingdom) in terms of travel freedom, with a mobility index of 160.
+According to the World Tourism Organization 2016 report, the Danish passport is first in the world (tied with Finland, Germany, Italy, Luxembourg, Singapore, and the United Kingdom) in terms of travel freedom.

 April 2017: China issues over 100 million biometric ordinary passports